dwgoon/nezzle/README.md

 ```

 ### Install from PyPI
-The simplest way to install Nezzle is using pip.
+The simplest way to install Nezzle is using `pip`.

 ```
 pip install nezzle
 ```

-However, the installed package with pip do not contain the examples.
+However, the installed package with `pip` do not contain the examples.
 To explore the examples, install from this GitHub repository.